“Where Are You From Behind?”

 “Pakistan”, I told him.

 “Hmmm” was his reaction.
-I couldn’t tell if it meant he was happy or indifferent — or uneasy.
+I couldn’t tell if it meant he was happy, indifferent, or uneasy.

 Then came his second question: